Covid-19 vaccination requirements at the University of Waikato

 Doesn’t requiring students to receive a vaccine in order to access their tertiary education go against the Code of Pastoral Care/individual rights etc?

-No, this decision does not infringe the rights of individuals.
-The University will continue to make a range of programmes and papers available online for those students who choose not to be vaccinated or provide evidence of their vaccination status.
+No, this decision does not infringe on the rights of individuals.
+The University will continue to offer a range of programmes and papers online for students who choose not to be vaccinated or provide evidence of their vaccination status.

-The University has an obligation under the Health and Safety at Work Act 2015 to provide a safe environment for staff, contractors, students and visitors, and we must show we have taken steps to reduce the overall risk of contracting or spreading Covid-19.
+The University has an obligation under the Health and Safety at Work Act 2015 to provide a safe environment for students, staff, contractors and visitors, and we must show we have taken steps to reduce the overall risk of contracting or spreading Covid-19.